 Sybil, a Roxbury native, is an accomplished tap dancer with extensive experience in the greater Boston area with Boston Tap Company, Jacob’s Pillow, and Jeannette Neill Studio.
 Sybil has worked with BalletRox since 2006 as performer, teacher, administrator, coach, and mentor.
 She brings her many years of teaching experience and love of children into her role as School Programs Liaison where she provides direct support to students and their families, as well as interacting with classroom teachers, school faculty, and staff.
-She has a B.S. in Interdisciplinary Studies from Boston University.
+She holds a Bachelor of Science in interdisciplinary studies from Boston University.

 Ana has been dancing since she was three years old and continues to have a passion for the art.
-She mainly focused on Ballet but as she grew older she branched out in other styles including modern, contemporary, belly dancing, bachata, and any other styles she could take classes in!
+She focused on ballet and then branched out in other styles including modern, contemporary, belly dancing, bachata, and any other styles she could take classes in!
 Now she is a second year student at Newbury College where she studies psychology and will graduate as class of 2018.
-In 2014 BalletRox came into her life again!
-She is now the Program Assistant and Creative Movement Instructor.
+Ana began teaching at BalletRox in 2014.

 Mikela began dancing at the age of 5, taking classes in ballet, tap, and hip hop.
 Her passion for hip hop and specifically for contemporary and modern dance grew as the years went on.
 She has danced and trained throughout high school, participating in programs such as “REACH” that tours and performs at different schools around Boston area.
 In addition, she studied ballet and hip hop at Tony Williams Dance company and was a part of a dance group that performed in Boston, MA, and RI.
 Mikela has minored in Dance at The University of Hartford.